If you're looking for a complicated 4th of July dessert that takes hours to prepare, this is NOT it.

 However, if you're looking for an easy, delicious, and beautiful 4th of July dessert, then you've found it!

-This 4th of July Dessert Cake is easy, beautiful, delicious and healthier than most
+4th of July Dessert Cake is easy, beautiful, delicious & flexible!

 I give you ideas below to make this dessert much healthier than pre-made desserts from the store, and you can make it fit any allergy or dietary preferences such as gluten-free or dairy-free to fit your family's needs.